We Deliver Scalable and Sustainable Solutions

 The overall plan of action to implement the Network of Safety includes six month of program set-up (phase 1), 3 years of full program implementation (phase 2), followed by 2 years of support and transition to the local government (phase 3).
 During these 5 and ½ years, OHW creates a self-sustaining Network of Safety for women and newborns from the community to the referral hospital and from pregnancy to the post-natal period.
 In collaboration with local health departments and stakeholders, we build local capacity, expand the outreach of existing healthcare infrastructure, and improve government-supported health services.
 We provide health education to communities and health providers and integrate information technology into medical service provision.
 After the programs are fully implemented, they are transitioned to the local government.

 Over the last 5 years, One Heart World-Wide has successfully shared the Network of Safety with several other organizations around the world.
 We have provided technical assistance to programs in China, Ecuador, Liberia, Mexico and Peru.
 Our focus now is to scale our model in Nepal.
 There are 35 under-served districts in Nepal that need help in the area of maternal and neonatal health.
-We are currently implementing the Network of Safety in five districts, are adding four districts in 2016, and another two to four districts each following year, ultimately covering all 35 districts in need.
+We are currently implementing the Network of Safety across 13 program sites and reached almost 40,000 pregnant women and their infants.
+Our goal is to reach over 200,000 deliveries in Nepal by 2030.